 My first wheelbase was a Fanatec CSL Elite.
 At the entry point of serious sim racing (in my opinion) I still highly rate the CSL Elite for a beginner.
 It’s very easy to install and the maximum torque is such that you can’t hurt yourself.
 The Fanatec DD2 however, is a definite step up, with more detailed force feedback, higher peak torque and inevitably, a higher price tag.

-As I’ve mentioned in my guide to building a race simulator, the Podium wheelbase is a much more “professional” bit of gear.
-By “professional” I mean this wheelbase is for people with experience of sim racing *or* for people who have driven a real track car around a circuit.
+As I’ve mentioned in my guide to building a race simulator, the Podium wheelbase is a much higher end bit of gear.
+By “high end” I mean this wheelbase is for people who might already have experience of sim racing *or* for people who have driven a real track car around a circuit.
 And that’s for one simple reason, if you come off the circuit and hit a barrier while holding tightly onto the wheel, the DD2’s maximum torque of 25nm might be a bit much if you don’t let go!

 I’ve twisted my wrist twice in a real track car – once when I was hit from behind by a driver in the MX5 Championship at Anglesey and once when I had a big spin in my Radical SR3.
 In both cases, the wheel suddenly rotated and I hadn’t the time to let go.
 Unfortunately I’ve also made this mistake with the DD2.
 The injury is skier’s thumb and it can take a good few days or weeks to properly recover.

 Anyway.
 I don’t want to be all doom and gloom about this, just know that with a direct drive wheel you can experience peak torque that could surprise you.
 Be careful, let go if there’s going to be a crash and you will be absolutely fine.

 I’ve had the DD2 for about 3 weeks.
-Here’s what I think:
+Here it is:

 How to install a Fanatec Podium DD2